Sevii/elevators/README.md

 Notes:
     * We will start with 1 elevator, once that is working will continue if warrented.
+    * We are not cleaning up entities as we go along even though it would be more efficient.
+    * Note this makes the program cpu bound as the number of people increases very likely due to filter use.

 1. Pick / Generate building